bsamek/evergreen-wiki/Developer-Workstations.md

 argument only modifies the path of the directory *if* the distro specified workstation.
 If you specify
-`--distro` and `--directory` the `--directory` creates a prefix within the workstation distro's persistant home directory.
+`--distro` and `--directory` the `--directory` creates a prefix within the workstation distro's persistent home directory.